open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/ingestion/workflows/profiler/sample_data.md

     - **Percentage**: this will use a percentage to sample the table (e.g. if table has 100 rows, and we set sample percentage tp 50%, the profiler will use 50 random rows to compute the metrics).
     - **Row Count**: this will use a number of rows to sample the table (e.g. if table has 100 rows, and we set row count to 10, the profiler will use 10 random rows to compute the metrics).
 - **Sample Data Rows Count**: Number of rows of sample data to be ingested, if generate sample data option is enabled.

 {% note %}

-OpenMetadata UI will always show 50 or less rows of sample data. *Sample Data Rows Count* higher than 50 is only used for maintaining the row count of sample data that will be stored in parquet file in an object storage.
+The OpenMetadata UI will always show 50 or fewer rows of sample data. *Sample Data Rows Count* higher than 50 is only used for maintaining the row count of sample data that will be stored in parquet file in an object storage.

 {% /note %}

-- **Bucket Name**: A bucket name is a unique identifier used to organize and store data objects.It's similar to a folder name, but it's used for object storage rather than file storage.
+- **Bucket Name**: A bucket name is a unique identifier used to organize and store data objects.
+It's similar to a folder name, but it's used for object storage rather than file storage.
 - **Prefix**: The prefix of a data source refers to the first part of the data path that identifies the source or origin of the data.
 The generated sample data parquet file will be uploaded to this prefix path in your bucket.
 - **Overwrite Sample Data**: If this flag is enabled, only one parquet file will be generated per table to store the sample data.
-Otherwise a parquet file will be generated for each day when the profiler workflow runs.
+Otherwise, a parquet file will be generated for each day when the profiler workflow runs.

 #### Connection Details for AWS S3